Steve Marriott: Legacy

 To mark the 10th anniversary of Marriott's death a tribute concert was held at the London Astoria on 20 April 2001.
 All the songs performed at this concert were from the Small Faces or Humble Pie catalogue.
 Pre-1980 Humble Pie alumni Peter Frampton, Clem Clempson, Greg Ridley and Jerry Shirley gave a one-off performance.
 Other guest appearances included two original members of the Small Faces, Kenney Jones and Ian McLagan, Paul Weller, Noel Gallagher and Bobby Tench from Marriott's 1980's Humble Pie line-up and John's Children.
 Other musicians such as Alan White, Gem Archer, Midge Ure, Zak Starkey, Rabbit Bundrick, Steve Ellis and Tony Rivers appeared in band line-ups during the two and half-hour concert, released on DVD as the Stevie Marriott Astoria Memorial concert.
 The proceeds of the concert were donated to The Small Faces Charitable Trust set up by Kenney Jones in memory of Steve Marriott and Ronnie Lane.

 In September 2007 Marriott, along with the other members of the Small Faces and manager Don Arden, were honoured with a plaque unveiled in Carnaby Street, on the site of Don Arden's offices, the spiritual home of the band in the 1960s.

-Posthumously, his songs "30 Days in the Hole" and "Ogdens' Nut Gone Flake" are featured in Grand Theft Auto V and Grand Theft Auto Online; the latter was featured in the game's first trailer in 2011.
+Posthumously, his songs have been featured in the Grand Theft Auto video game franchise, with "Get Down to It" in Grand Theft Auto: San Andreas, "Cocaine" in Grand Theft Auto IV, "30 Days in the Hole" and "Ogdens' Nut Gone Flake" in Grand Theft Auto V and Grand Theft Auto Online; the latter was featured in the Grand Theft Auto Vs first trailer in 2011.

+In May 2024, Variety reported that Marriott's estate had authorised the release of AI-generated recordings of him by Cleopatra Records.
+The idea was strongly opposed by Marriott's children, his former bandmates, and other high-profile musicians.
+His estate responded that "there are no confirmed plans to use [his] voice on AI recordings ...
+That does not mean a deal will not be done with one of several suitors who have made offers."